dasch-swiss/dsp-tools/docs/internal/xmlupload-enhanced.md

 # Enhanced Mass-Upload

-For projects with a big quantity of multimedia files, the `xmlupload` command is too slow.
+For projects with a big number of multimedia files, the [`xmlupload`](../cli-commands.md#xmlupload) command is too slow.
 That's why we developed, for internal usage, an enhanced workflow.
 It consists of the steps described in this document:

-First, prepare your data as explained below.
+1. prepare your data as explained below.
-Then, startup a local DSP stack.
+2. startup a local DSP stack.
 Finally, use the `enhanced-xmlupload` command to preprocess the multimedia files locally, upload them to the server (local or remote),